Mexico struggles with US water debt, suggests UN audit

 Under the 1944 treaty, Mexico owes the United States almost 345,600 acre-feet (426 million cubic meters) this year that must be paid by Oct.
 24. Payment is made by releasing water from dams in Mexico.
 Mexico has fallen badly behind in payments from previous years and now has to quickly catch up on water transfers.

-In mid-July, the U.S. Commissioner of the water commission, Jayne Harkins, said of the International Boundary and Water Commission, said “they need to increase their water releases to the United States immediately,” adding “Mexico has failed to implement releases promised earlier and continuing to delay increases the risk of Mexico failing to meet its delivery obligation.”
+In mid-July, the U.S. Commissioner of the water commission, Jayne Harkins, said “they need to increase their water releases to the United States immediately,” adding “Mexico has failed to implement releases promised earlier and continuing to delay increases the risk of Mexico failing to meet its delivery obligation.”

 The issue is a difficult one for López Obrador, who said he fears the U.S. government could impose tariffs on Mexican products or close borders in retaliation.